treysis/TTconv/README.md

 Also I have to stress that I am disappointed with TomTom.
 The Rider 2013 is still officially supported, and the fix was not so difficult (for me it was, because I was not used to coding anymore).
+Meanwhile, Garmin has published a fix for their 2009 model Zumo 660 (05-06-2019).
 On the other hand, fortunately TomTom provided the precompiled toolchain and uses Linux on the older devices which is the reason it was possible in the first place to fix it without further help (there was also a bit